Canon 70D vs Nikon D3300

-The Canon EOS 70D and the Nikon D3300 are two digital cameras that were announced, respectively, in July 2013 and January 2014.
+The Canon EOS 70D and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in July 2013 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (16 percent) than the Canon 70D.
 Moreover, the D3300 is substantially lighter (43 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the D3300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (70D) and the Nikon Lens Catalog (D3300).

 Concerning battery life, the 70D gets 920 shots out of its LP-E6 battery, while the D3300 can take 700 images on a single charge of its EN-EL14a power pack.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.